mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/ghost.md

 - Restart the Ghost instance
 `ghost restart`

-- Check the system for any potential hiccups when on install or update of Ghost `ghost doctor`
+- Check the system for any potential hiccups while installing or updating Ghost `ghost doctor`

 - View the logs of a Ghost instance